jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Let us look at a service definition.
 Type this command, `cd /usr/lib/systemd/system`,  what do you see?
 Make sure you have the nginx webserver package installed.
 Type: `cat nginx.service` what do you see contained inside?

 Compared to the make up of a SysVinit service, systemd has a simple design for each of its *service* files.
 They are located in `/usr/lib/systemd/system`.
-System specific or user created service files should go in `/etc/systemd/system`.
+OS vendor provided or user created service files should go in `/etc/systemd/system`.
 Let's take a look at the `nginx.service` file.

 ```bash
 # /usr/lib/systemd/system/nginx.service file content